Manu (Hinduism): Fourteen Manus

-Swayambhuva Manu
+Svayambhuva Manu

 The first Manu was the mind-born son of the god Brahma, and the husband of Shatarupa.
 He had three daughters, namely Akuti, Devahuti and Prasuti.
 Devahuti was given in marriage to Kardama and she gave birth to nine daughters and a single son named Kapila.
 Prasuti gave birth to several daughters, including Sati, Khyati, Diti, Aditi, Kadru, Rohini amongst many, and Akuti gave birth to one son named Yajna and one daughter.
 Both Kapila and Yajna, who were sons of Devahuti and Akuti respectively, were incarnations of Vishnu.

 Svayambhuva Manu, along with his wife, Satarupa, went into the forest to practice austerities on the bank of the River Sunanda.
 At some point in time, the Rakshasas attacked them, but Yajna, accompanied by his sons, the demigods, swiftly killed them.
 Yajna then personally took the post of Indra, the king of the heavenly planets.

 Svayambhuva Manu's abode is Brahmavarta, with the town of Barhismati as the capital.
 Barhismati was formed when Vishnu in his cosmic boar form (Varaha) shook his body, causing large strands of hair to fall off of him and turn into the town.
 The smaller strands that fell off of him became kuśa and kāsa grass.

-In this manvantara, the Saptarshis were Marichi, Atri, Angiras, Pulaha, Kratu, Pulastya, and Vashishtha, and Vishnu's avatar was Yajna.
+In this manvantara, the Saptarshis were Marichi, Atri, Angiras, Pulaha, Kratu, Pulastya, and Vashishtha, and Vishnu's avatar is Yajna.

-Swarochisha Manu
+Svarochisha Manu

-The Saptarshis were Urjastambha, Agni, Prana, Danti, Rishabha, Nischara, and Charvarivan.

-In Svarocisha-manvantara, Vishnu's avatar was Vibhu.

-The second Manu, whose name was Svarocisha, was the son of Agni, and His sons were headed by Dyumat, Sushena and Rochishmat.
+The second Manu, whose name was Svarocisha, was the son of Agni, and His sons were headed by Dyumat, Sushena, and Rochishmat.
 He invented clothing and made it for mankind.
-At his deathbed, Devala Rishi was born from Shiva's third eye to succeed Svarochisa Manu in making clothes for mankind. and In the age of this Manu, Rochana became Indra, the ruler of the heavenly planets, and there were many demigods, headed by Tushita.
+At his deathbed, Sage Devala was born from Shiva's third eye to succeed Svarochisa Manu in making clothes for mankind.
+Rochana became Indra, the ruler of the heavenly planets, and there were many demigods, headed by Tushita.
 There were also many saintly persons, such as Urjastambha.
-Among them was Vedasira, whose wife, Tushita, gave birth to Vibhu.
-Vibhu was the incarnation of Vishnu for this Manvantara.
-He remained a Brahmachari all his life and never married.
+Among them was Vedasira, whose wife, Tushita, gave birth to Vibhu, the incarnation of Vishnu for this manvantara.
+He remained a brahmachari all his life and never married.
 He instructed eighty-eight thousand dridha-vratas, or saintly persons, on sense-control and austerity.

+In this manvantara, the Saptarshis are Urjastambha, Agni, Prana, Danti, Rishabha, Nischara, and Charvarivan.

 Uttama Manu

-The Saptarshis for this Manvantara were Kaukundihi, Kurundi, Dalaya, Sankha, Pravahita, Mita, and Sammita.

-In Uttama-manvantara, Vishnu's avatar was Satyasena.

 Uttama, the son of Priyavrata, was the third Manu.
-Among his sons were Pavana, Srinjaya and Yajnahotra.
-During the reign of this Manu, the sons of Vashista, headed by Pramada, became the seven saintly persons.
-The Satyas, Devasrutas and Bhadras became the demigods, and Satyajit became Indra.
-From the womb of Sunrita, the wife of Dharma, the Supreme Lord Narayana appeared as Satyasena, and killed all the evil Rakshasas who created havoc in all the worlds, along with Satyajit, who was Indra at that time.
+Among his sons were Pavana, Srinjaya, and Yajnahotra.
+The Satyas, Devasrutas, and Bhadras became the demigods, and Satyajit became Indra.
+From Sunrita, the wife of Dharma, Vishnu appeared as Satyasena, and killed all the evil Rakshasas who created havoc in all the worlds, along with Satyajit.

+In this manvantara, the Saptarshis are Kaukundihi, Kurundi, Dalaya, Sankha, Pravahita, Mita, and Sammita, the sons of Vashishtha.